Delta crawls

 return exportDefinitionResponse;

-Using an imaginary Oracle SQL database example:
+An example using an imaginary Oracle SQL database:

 public IEnumerable<SqlEntity> GetObject()